chadj2/task-driver/README.md

 *Note: This program makes of use of Java 8 streams and requires **JRE 1.8.***

-### Build Setup
+### Gradle Setup

-Create a new project using the provided **build.gradle** and **gradle.properties** as a template.
+Create a new Gradle project using the provided **build.gradle** and **gradle.properties** as a template.
 The properties file contains parameters that get compiled into the JAR manifest.
 These parameters are retrieved from the JAR when generating the help screen.

 When running JUnit tests placeholder values will be used if there is no JAR file.
 You can run target **installLaunch4jDist** and execute the program from **build/install/task-driver** to see the final output.